sleepyfoxen/moobot/README.md

 * get better memes (difficult)
 * use flask like decorator functions to specify the command / bot trigger and move all the logic out of `moobot.py`.

+### warnings

+discord.py is really hip and cool but unfortunately it doesn't document any of the `ext` framework.
+Luckily it's mostly self explanatory.
+Protip: a `Bot` is just a subclass of `discord.Client` (so moving to the `Bot` framework was pretty easily done).